Owl-Media/RaceControl/README.md

 ## 1b.
 Deploy the backend to Coolify

 The backend ships with a `Dockerfile`, so Coolify can build and run it directly.
-Local development is unaffected — `./run.sh` still runs it natively with no auth.
+Local development is unaffected: `./run.sh` still runs it natively with no auth.

 ### Create the app in Coolify

 1. **New Resource → Application → Public/Private Repository**, point it at this repo.
 2. **Build Pack:** `Dockerfile`. **Base Directory:** `/backend`.
 3. **Port:** `8000` (the container also honours `$PORT` if Coolify overrides it).
-4. **Health check path:** `/api/health` — deliberately left unauthenticated so the platform can probe it.
+4. **Health check path:** `/api/health`, deliberately left unauthenticated so the platform can probe it.

 ### Environment variables